 The first thing you need is a valid government-issued ID, like a passport, state identification, or a driver’s license.
 Whichever form of ID you choose to present, check that it’s current and in good condition; if it’s expired or mutilated, you’ll be out of luck.

 Each spouse must provide a birth certificate.
 Can’t bring the original?
 Make sure that you have a high-quality photocopy.
 If either spouse’s legal name doesn’t match what’s on the birth certificate, you’ll need sealed and certified change-of-name evidence.

-Bring a letter from a doctor certifying that you’re each in good health.
-The note must state that, according to the requirements of the country or state in which you live, you’re medically approved to get married.
-If your home country or state does not require blood work, be sure that it’s clearly stated in the note, which should be written on either the doctor’s letterhead or prescription pad.
+Bring a letter from a doctor certifying that you're each in good health.
+The note must state that you're medically approved to get married according to the requirements of the country or state in which you live.
+If your home country or state does not require blood work, be sure that it's clearly stated in the note, which should be written on either the doctor's letterhead or prescription pad.
 Spouses can be included on the same document, or you can bring a separate one for each party.
-Letters must be dated within 10 days prior to the wedding.
+Letters must be dated within 10 days before the wedding.

 In lieu of a note from a doctor, you can opt to bring one from a certified nurse practitioner.

 Affidavit of Intention